Bachelor's Degree Requirements

 The Constitution and Ideals (including California state and local government) portion of the requirement may be fulfilled by POLS 155 (or an equivalent transfer course), or by a challenge exam.
 The latter is administered by the Department of Political Science and Criminal Justice on the second Thursday of each fall and spring semester.
 Details may be obtained from that department.
 A passing grade not only meets part of the requirement but also carries three units of lower-division credit toward graduation.
 If you have completed the requirement in the Constitution of the United States, but not the requirement in California state and local government, you should take POLS 402, or see Graduation Advising for other options.
 A special California state and local government exam is also administered by the department for students who wish to demonstrate competence with or without earning credit.
 See the Department of Political Science and Criminal Justice for details.

-7. Mathematics/Quantitative Reasoning and Writing Requirements
+7. Mathematical Concepts/Quantitative Reasoning and Writing Requirements

 You must demonstrate competence in your use of writing and mathematics/quantitative reasoning.